FredyRivera-dev/Deep-Live-Cam-Google-Colab/task/README.md

 uv pip install tensorflow==2.12.0
 ```

-Run the UI with this command:
+Run the GUI with this command:
 ```bash
 python run.py
 ```